Desislava26/CSharp-DB/README.md

-# MS SQL And Entity Framework
+# MS SQL & Entity Framework
 This is my homework from SoftUni courses.

 -- The repository will include exercises with: